Remote-Sensing-of-Land-Resource-Lab/pyxccd/README.rst

 **Wait.. so why does the pyxccd package still exist?**

-I developed pyxccd mainly for the below purposes:
+We developed pyxccd mainly for the below purposes:

 1. **Near real-time monitoring**: This package provides the unique S-CCD algorithm to recursively update model coefficients and detect changes;

-2. **The latest version of CCDC (COLD)**: The COLD algorithm has the highest breakpoint detection accuracy than ever, and has been verified with `Zhe's MATLAB version <https://github.com/Remote-Sensing-of-Land-Resource-Lab/COLD>`_;
+2. **The latest version of CCDC (COLD)**: The COLD algorithm has the highest breakpoint detection accuracy than the ever, and has been verified with `Zhe's MATLAB version <https://github.com/Remote-Sensing-of-Land-Resource-Lab/COLD>`_;

 3. **Large-scale time-series processing in the desktop environment**: the core of pyxccd was coded in C language with the superior computing efficiency and small memory usage;